 The part of your college experience where you talk with an advisor about academic interests, goals, and plans.

-A resource to you on navigating campus and expert in degree requirements for your major.
-Provide support for connection to opportunities on campus, creating 4-year plan, course selection.
+A resource for navigating campus and expert in degree requirements for your major.

 Academic Deans are affiliated with your college and help with complex academic issues, student petitions, or policy regulations.
 Academic Deans work with teams of advisors, faculty, staff, and partners on campus.